-Along with its needed effects, midodrine (the active ingredient contained in ProAmatine) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, midodrine (the active ingredient contained in ProAmatine) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking midodrine:More common
+If any of the following side effects occur while taking midodrine, check with your doctor immediately:More common

 - Blurred vision

 Some midodrine side effects may not need any medical attention.
 As your body gets used to the medicine these side effects may disappear.
 Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common

 - Burning, itching, or prickling of the scalp